It’s not what you say out of your mouth that determines your life, it’s what you whisper to yourself that has the most power!

 If you discover that you tend to be overly critical of yourself; that your thoughts tend to be unhelpful; that your labels are negative; and that you tend to make assumptions that lead you astray, then it’s important to work through these areas one by one in order to solidify your self-image.

 For instance, if you’re constantly being critical of yourself, then this is an indication that your self-image isn’t as healthy as it could be.
-It’s therefore important to reel in that critical voice and begin using more encouraging words over the coming days and weeks.
-By changing your language patterns in this way will help settle your thoughts and help you think more clearly and effectively, which means you will be less likely to make negative assumptions or label yourself in unhelpful ways.
-However, this is a process and you will need to work through each area progressively over time.
+It’s therefore important to reel in that critical voice and begin using more encouraging words.

-I will provide you with more details of how to strengthen your self-image within the final section of this article — to help you better manage all these areas.
+I will provide you with more details on how to strengthen your self-image within the final section of this article — to help you better manage all these areas.

 Step 4: Create an Accurate View of Yourself